-During this year’s VNOP conference we are organizing a new way of meeting up with fellow developmental psychologists: Special Interest Groups (SIGs).
+During this year’s VNOP we are organizing a new way of meeting up with fellow developmental psychologists: Special Interest Groups (SIGs).
 The SIGs provide a small group of researchers with the time to talk in-depth about a particular topic; for example to discuss promising developments, current challenges and fruitful research directions.

 - Each SIG will include a maximum of 5-6 persons;